geogardenclub/geogardenclub.github.io/docs/develop/release-1.0/deployment.md

 ## Firebase App Distribution

-For the Alpha Release, we are using [Firebase App Distribution](https://firebase.google.com/docs/app-distribution) as the deployment mechanism.
+For the Beta Release, we are using [Firebase App Distribution](https://firebase.google.com/docs/app-distribution) as the deployment mechanism.
 This has the following implications:

 1. We deploy only to iOS and Android devices (no Linux, desktop, or web).
 2. We must obtain the email address for every user who wishes to have GGC on their device.